Earthworm Tractors: Cast

+Release

+The film's premiere, attended by Brown, was held at the Madison Theatre in Peoria, Illinois, where Caterpillar had their headquarters.

 Copyright status

 The failure of the original copyright holder to renew the film's copyright resulted in it falling into public domain, meaning that virtually anyone could duplicate and sell copies of the film.
 Many of the versions of this film available are badly edited and of extremely poor quality, having been duped from second- or third-generation copies.